Contentstack provides four user roles: "Owner," "Admin," "Developer," "Content Manager," and "Custom Role."

 - View audit logs and publish queue

-A "Developer" is a person who creates the structure of the site or defines the way content will appear on the site.
-Hence, this role has been assigned the following permissions:
+A “Developer” is a person who creates the structure of the site or defines the way content will appear on the site.
+Hence, this role has the right to:

 - View audit logs